Financial aid process:

 return to top

-To be eligible for federal financial aid, a student must make satisfactory academic progress.
-In order to make progress, a student must be maintaining minimum requirements for cumulative grade point average and percentage of classes completed versus attempted.
-Progress is checked every semester.
-A student is allowed one warning which is referred to as Financial Aid Warning Status.
+To be eligible for federal financial aid, a student must make satisfactory academic progress (SAP) for both the semester and cumulatively.
+In order to make progress, a student must be maintaining minimum requirements for the term (semester) and cumulative grade point average and percentage of classes completed versus attempted.
+Progress is checked at the end every semester once final grades are posted.
+A student is allowed one financial aid warning semester which is referred to as Financial Aid Warning Status.
 Once a student loses eligibility, there is an appeal process.
 Click the link to access our satisfactory academic progress policy:

 Satisfactory Academic Progress Policy